p-suneja/codePathPrework/README.md

 2. change color of the background
 3. change the text by entering the desired text into the text box (emojis are supported and encouraged!)
  - If the textbox is left empty, the text is changed back to the initial (default) text
-4. reset the text and the background by clicking anywhere on the background.
+4. reset the text and the background back to the default by clicking anywhere on the background.

 ### App Walk-though